 - By following the principle of R’s, we can effectively conserve forests.

 - The thoughts and beliefs of natives, local people, and forest dwellers should be acknowledged while organizing any conservation programme.

 - The stakeholders should be made a part of every conservation programmes.

 Downloadable files of ebooks, notes, pdf are available at BYJU’S for students to start their exam preparation without delay.
-Once you have registered with BYJU’S access to the online course is very simple.
+Register with BYJU’S to get access to the online course.
 To know more about why we should manage our resources, Forest and wildlife, Industries, Pollution of Ganga river, Chipko Andolan, Sal forests, Watershed management, Water tanks in several states in India, Rainfall pattern in India, Narmada Bachao Andolan, Fossil fuels etc.. sign up on BYJU’S the learning app.
 Apart from NCERT Solutions for Class 10 Science Chapter 16, get NCERT solutions for other science chapters – NCERT Solutions for Class 10 Science as well.
-Students can download worksheets, assignments, NCERT Class 10 Science Solutions PDF and other study materials for exam preparation and score better marks.
+Students can download